-- Call your patient and notify them that they are COVID-19 positive and advise them to selfisolate. - Provide clinical management to maintain the individual's health, and to prevent, detect, and manage severe outcomes, as per your usual practice and clinical judgement. - Reassure your patient that they will be notified by Public Health with additional public health follow-up instructions.
+- Call your patient and notify them that they are COVID-19 positive and advise them to selfisolate. - Provide clinical management to maintain the individual's health, and to prevent, detect, and manage severe outcomes, as per your usual practice and clinical judgement. - Tell your patient that Public Health will try to call them within 3 days of receiving their test result. - During a significant surge in cases, public health may not follow-up if 3 days have passed from the test result.
+This ensures public health efforts are focused on areas where the most impact can be made.